codex11011/Twit_Api/README.md

   * you need to have nodejs and npm installed on your system . ([get_node](https://nodejs.org/en/download/))
   * This API make use of **twit** npm package.
   ```
-      **twit** is Twitter API Client for node.
+      'twit' is Twitter API Client for node.
 Supports both the REST and Streaming API.
   ```
   * Package.json include
     + mongoose